tylergorecki/cfb-expected-points/README.md

 - **Statistical Techniques**:
   - Bayesian sampling
   - Logistic regression
-  - Recursive Markov Chain Monte Carlo modeling
+  - Recursive modeling

 ## Further details on methods and improvements
 - *Logistic regression*: Created a glm logistic model using past kick distance and outcomes to simulate kick success probability from coin flip sampling.
 The probability of success was generated from the linear model with field position as the input.

-- *Monte Carlo play simulation (main function)*: Considering different scenarios based on field position, down, distance, etc., I calculated the expected points from that given position by recursively adjusting the game state until a scoring event occurred by either team.
+- *Recursive play simulation (main function)*: Considering different scenarios based on field position, down, distance, etc., I calculated the expected points from that given position by recursively adjusting the game state until a scoring event occurred by either team.
 Later, I would use this to simulate many observations from the same situation and average the points scored (negative for opponent score) to get the expected points.

 - *Matching statistical distributions to play type outcomes*: For non-special teams plays, I categorized possible results into run, sack, short pass, and deep pass.
 For each of these, I plotted the distribution of resulting yards and mapped each to a corresponding distribution.
 The yards outcome for each was tweaked slightly depending on where they were on the field (own side, near midfield, field goal range, red zone)
   - Run: mixture model of two exponential distributions - one for negative runs and one for positive runs (sampled probability of positive/negative outcome before analyzing actual yards gained)